 I know budgeting can be scary at first.
 It was for me, but now I look forward to making my budget, paying bills and watching my savings grow.

-Is there something that’s keeping you from getting on the budgeting bandwagon?
+Now over to you — is there something that’s keeping you from getting on the budgeting bandwagon?

 Tell me about it in the comments!
-And I’d love it if you’d share this post if it helped you
+And I’d love it if you’d share this post if it helped you!